C

 }

-The switch statement in C is used as an alternate to the if-else ladder statement.
-For a single variable i.e, switch variable it allows us to execute multiple operations for different possible values of a single variable.
+• Definition: The switch statement is an alternative to the if-else ladder, allowing multiple operations for different values of a variable.

 #include <stdio.h>